-- 1. Turn the vehicle off before fueling.

-- 2. DO NOT SMOKE while fueling a vehicle.

-- 3. Wash your hands using soap and water if you spill gasoline on them.
+- 1. Turn the vehicle off before fueling. - 2.
+DO NOT SMOKE while fueling a vehicle. - 3.
+Wash your hands using soap and water if you spill gasoline on them. - 4.
+All fuel cans that are transported by County Vehicles must be OSHA or NFPA approved.
+No privately owned fuel cans are allowed in County Vehicles, absolutely no exceptions will be allowed.

-4. All fuel cans that are transported by County Vehicles must be OSHA or NFPA approved. ( - No privately owned fuel cans are allowed in County Vehicles, absolutely no exceptions will be allowed.
-Formatted: Font: Bold, Underline DEFINITION OF OSHA OR NFPA APPROVED FUEL CAN: ~ Formatted: No underline SHALL MEAN A CONTAINER OF NOT MORE THAN 5 (FIVE) GALLONS Formatted: Indent: First line: 0" CAPACITY, HAVING A SPRING CLOSING LID AND SPOUT COVER SO DESIGNED THAT IT WILL SAFELY RELIEVE INTERNAL PRESSURE WHEN SUBJECTED TO FIRE EXPOSURE.
-5. All fuel cans shall be clearly labeled as to contents.
-Formatted: Font: Not Bold, No underline 6.
-All fuel cans used to transport small quantities of fuel (ex: five gallons) in any County vehicle or for use in the shop areas shall be color coded to the following specification: Formatted: Font: Not Bold, No underline a.
-A red OSHA/NFPA approved five gallon fuel can is to be used for gasoline only. b A yellow OSHA/NFPA approved five gallon fuel can is to be used for Formatted: Right: 0" diesel fuel only.
-Bump er Stickers will be placed on all County vehicles stating "How's My Driving?"
+DEFINITION OF OSHA OR NFPA APPROVED FUEL CAN:

+SHALL MEAN A CONTAINER OF NOT MORE THAN 5 (FIVE) GALLONS CAPACITY, HAVING A SPRING CLOSING LID AND SPOUT COVER SO DESIGNED THAT IT WILL SAFELY RELIEVE INTERNAL PRESSURE WHEN SUBJECTED TO FIRE EXPOSURE.

+- 5. All fuel cans shall be clearly labeled as to contents. - 6.
+All fuel cans used to transport small quantities of fuel (ex: five gallons) in any County vehicle or for use in the shop areas shall be color coded to the following specification: - a.
+A red OSHA/NFPA approved five gallon fuel can is to be used for gasoline only. - b A yellow OSHA/NFPA approved five gallon fuel can is to be used for diesel fuel only.

 SECTION VII-3 MOTOR VEHICLE ACCIDENTS